-The site runs approximately 2.25 mi from the NW end of the wetlands to Arnold Rd in the SE.
+The site runs approximately 2.25 MI from the NW end of the wetlands to Arnold Rd in the SE.
 The most sensitive habitat is the nearly 130 acres of wetlands.
 The wetlands are primarily salt and brackish water marsh, mudflats and open water; their size varies with rainfall and water released by the nearby sewage treatment plant.
-Two channels enter the wetland from inland.
+Two channels enter the wetland from inland, one near each end.
 The beach is fine to medium-grained sand.
-Port Hueneme Beach Park is near the western portion of this site.
+Port Hueneme Beach Park is near the eastern portion of this site.